opipari/DeepRobWeb/projects/finalproject.md

 After the first two paragraphs, you should then provide a list that addresses specific points of feedback.
 This list can be as long as needed to address all of your points of feedback.
 Please be sure to be both critical and helpful.
 You should identify flaws and shortcomings in the work and provide suggestions for their improvement.
 These points can be of varying length, depending on the amount of description needed.
 For example, points about technical problems tend to be about a paragraph in length.
 In contrast, typographical and grammatical errors tend to be expressed briefly in one line.

 ### Review Deadline
-<b>Students in DeepRob should submit their paper review at least one week prior to their scheduled paper presentation.
-Students should submit their review as a PDF file.</b>
+**Students in DeepRob should submit their paper review at least one week prior to their scheduled paper presentation.
+Students should submit their review as a PDF file.**

 ### Useful Resources
 {: #review-resources }